 - Stay near the shore when there’s a lot of boat traffic.
 Approaching wakes head on will help keep water out of your craft and avoid capsizing.

 - Expect the unexpected—you may capsize or fall out of the boat.
 If you fall in a river, keep your feet off the bottom and pointed downstream to avoid getting snagged or stuck.

 - Scan ahead and look for hazards like overhanging branches and trees, rocks, low bridges, or rapids.

 - When in doubt, get out and scout!
-Do not take a chance of paddling rapids or currents you are not used to.
+Don’t take a chance of paddling rapids or currents you are not used to.
 Make sure to check for rocks that are dangerously close to the surface.

 - Know how to rescue yourself and others in the event of a capsize.
 Consider carrying a throw bag, rescue kit, and a towing system.

-- Self-care is important for staying alert.
+- Self-care is important so you stay alert.
 Know your limits, stay hydrated, etc.

 Check local colleges, parks and recreation departments, outdoor stores, and outfitters for upcoming clinics and pool sessions.
 Rangers at your local New Mexico state park may know of privately-owned rental companies and outfitters that are familiar with local boating conditions.